Neuroimaging · Computational Methods · Brain Health

 Whole-Brain

-Single CBF-fALFF correlation per subject · group comparisons (TBI vs HC) · longitudinal change across 3, 6, 12 months · correlations with PTA severity
+Single CBF-fALFF correlation per subject, group comparisons (TBI vs HC), longitudinal change across 3, 6, 12 months, correlations with PTA severity and neuropsychological assessments.

 Scale 2